-Taylor is working on his new design project and wants to give it a classy yet futuristic and modern look.
-While he has shortlisted the color, logo, and other design elements, he is yet to finalize the fonts.
-Let’s help Taylor with a roundup of sleek, classy, and modern fonts to give his project an edgy look.
+Let’s say you’re working on a new design project and want to give it a classy yet futuristic and modern look.
+You may have shortlisted the color, logo, and other design elements, but still you’re having a hard time finalizing the fonts.

 This font is designed on a hexagonal shape and has upper and lower cases.
-It also offers a few options for certain glyphs.
-The font goes well in a decorative display font and is designed by Kimmy Lee.
+It offers a few options for certain glyphs.
+The font goes well in a decorative display font and was designed by Kimmy Lee.
 It is a single-weight typeface with a total of 200 characters /glyphs.

-Harmond is a modern font in serif.
-This style suits invitation cards, posters, branding materials, logos, and greeting cards.
+This fresh and modern font has a strong style that suits invitation cards, posters, branding materials, logos, and greeting cards.
 The sharp shapes of the triangular sheriff give it a crisp look.
-IT has 470 glyphs covering over 88 languages.
+Harmond has 470 glyphs covering over 88 languages.

 7. Wild Word

-If you’re looking for a bold display font, then try Wild Word.
+If you’re looking for a bold, modern font that will give your project a professional touch, you can try Wild Word.
 Abdulla Neon designed the font.

 9. Raptor Sans

 This is undisputedly one of the most popular modern fonts.
 The Raptor Sans font has a retro sci-fi feel.
 If you want to have a retro look to your design, this is a font that you should try.